electrode-io/electrode-native/docs/platform-parts/cauldron.md

 The configuration also shows the different objects stored in the cauldron--level by level.

 * A config object (optional) and a nativeApps array
 * Currently the cauldron contains only a manifest configuration.
-For details about the manifest and its configuration, see the information about the  [ERN Manifest](url).
+For details about the manifest and its configuration, see the information about the  [Electrode Native Manifest](url).

 * The `nativeapps` array contains the data of all mobile applications that are part of the cauldron.
 A cauldron file can store multiple mobile applications, however it is not recommended that a cauldron file contains data for multiple mobile applications--instead, we recommend that you use one cauldron per mobile application.

 * For each mobile application, the second level is the platforms array.
-ERN supports two platforms: Android and iOS.
+Electrode Native supports two platforms: Android and iOS.
 For each platform, there can be multiple versions of a mobile application.
 At this level (mobile application + platform + version), most of the Cauldron data resides.

 * At the Android platform level of the `MyWeatherApp` application, a configuration object contains data that applies to every version of the `MyWeatherApp` for the Android platform.
 It also contains CodePush configurations.
 For information about CodePush, see the [CodePush documentation](url) for more details.
 For information about the containuer generator configuration, see the [Container documentation](url).

 For each unique version of a mobile application, the cauldron stores the following:

-- `ernPlatformVersion` : The version of Electrode React Native used.
+- `ernPlatformVersion` : The version of Electrode Native used.
 - `isReleased` : `true` if this version is released to users and `false` if not (the release is in development)
 - `yarnlock` : The SHA of the `yarn.lock` file stored in the cauldron filestore - this should be used for generating the composite JavaSript bundle.
 - `nativeDeps` : An array of native dependencies descriptors, corresponding to the native dependencies stored in the current container of this version